hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step7-multi-stage.md

 In our last example we took a previously created jar and added it to a container, however we are still missing a step in achieving better idempotency.
 What built the jar file?
 We used a Gradle process that used a javac compiler on the operating system all defined in the Katacoda instance.
 We want our builds to be configurable and predictable as well.

-There are many many [continuous integration](link CNCF CI tabs) (CI) systems that now fully embrace using containers.
-CI solutions where each step in the build stages and pipelines are done inside of containers all which YOU define and control.
-But CI systems are whole other topic and here in this scenario we just want to concentrate on building efficient containers without pulling in other DevOps stacks.
+There are over 30 [continuous integration](https://landscape.cncf.io/category=continuous-integration-delivery&format=card-mode&grouping=category) (CI) systems list in the CNCF landscape.
+Many of these CI systems embrace using containers as atomic steps in their pipelines.
+These CI systems is a topic outside the scope of this scenario.

 Fortunately, the Docker tooling added the idea of [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) building to the Dockerfile definition in version 17.05 (2017-05-04).
 In earlier versions of the specification the rule was only one "FROM" command shall appear as the first instruction line in a Dockerfile.
-However, people started needing leading "scratch" containers to be used to build, assemble and trim artifacts before they can be a payload candidate for the final container.
+However, people started needing temporary containers to be used to build, assemble and trim artifacts before the final payload is copied to the final container.
 This is where multi-stage builds come into play.
-An example is a scratch container than can compile our jar, then a final contain that holds the final jar artifact.
+An example is an temporary container than can compile our jar, then a final contain that holds the executable jar artifact.

 Consider this definition.